Updated: Apr 8

 The village is home to a small group of shops and pubs.
 As the village name suggests the grade 1 listed Bishopthorpe Palace is the official residence of the Archbishop of York, with successive occupants in residence since 1241.

-The historic City of York almost needs no introduction and extends a welcome with a host of tourist attractions including Jorvik, Cliffords Tower, York Dungeon, York Minster, National Railway Museum, York Racecourse and so many more.
+The historic City of York almost needs no introduction and extends a welcome with a host of tourist attractions, subject to the restrictions timetable, including Jorvik, Cliffords Tower, York Dungeon, York Minster, National Railway Museum, York Racecourse and so many more.
 The visitor can walk the historic walls and take in the historic centre including The Shambles, proudly retaining its famous timbered overhanging buildings dating back to the 14th Century.

 For an alternative view of the City, why not enjoy the sights from the river.
 City Cruises York, offer Daytime City Cruises, Lunch and the popular Afternoon Tea Cruises, Early Evening Cruises, Floodlit Cruises and if you are feeling a little more bold, maybe try a self-drive motor boat.